 Building excitement together, that's the most fun

 Professionally, my main talent is being able to build excitement about what founders are building and quickly starting to share their passion.
-When seeing 100s of companies per year I expected that this really raw excitement about great teams and businesses would decline over time - but after 3.5 years in the industry, if anything, it has grown!
+When seeing 100s of companies per year I expected that this really raw excitement about great teams and businesses would decline over time - but after five years in the industry, if anything, it has grown!